Lednerb/bilberry-hugo-theme/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Test Update TOC

+This test for updating TOC

 ## Requirements

 - **Hugo** (version >= 0.93.3), see this [guide](https://gohugo.io/getting-started/installing/) on how to install Hugo.